Skinny Dip Farm is offering vegetable CSA shares for the 2023 summer/fall season.

 week 13 (September 4) tomatoes, cherry tomatoes, onions, potatoes, zucchini, arugula, spring mix, garlic for Small shares.
 Full shares get the above list, plus Asian eggplant, carrots and green beans,

-In Little Compton the pick up is at our home farm (85 Willow Ave) on Thursdays any time between noon and 8 pm.
+In Little Compton RI the pick up is at our home farm (85 Willow Ave) on Thursday any time between 11 am and 7 pm

-In Plymouth the pick up is at the Plymouth Farmers Market (located at Plymouth Plantation) on Thursdays, 2:30-6:30 pm.
+In Plymouth MA pick up will be Thursday from 2:30-6 pm at the Plymouth Farmers Market (located at G Pub in West Plymouth)

 Ready to sign up? ... click here to link to our membership form